jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/ReadWriteProxy/Create-ReadWriteProxy.md

 ![读写代理架构](../../../../../image/RDS/ReadWriteProxy-arch.png)

 ## Restrictions
-* A single instance can only create a read-only proxy.
+* Only one read-write proxy can be created for a single instance
-* Read-only instance must be created before enabling the read-only proxy.
+* Before enabling the read-write proxy, the read-only instance must be created
 * Currently, JCS for MySQL, MariaDB and Percona support enabling of the read-write proxy

 ## Operation Steps